galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 >
 >    > ### {% icon question %} Questions
 >    >
->    > How is the marker gene information is stored in the `AnnData` object?
+>    > How is the marker gene information stored in the `AnnData` object?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > >